nyten/ProClient-Bot/README.md

 Hi everyone !
 This is the Discord bot of PrøClient Discord

-> We adding all time new and features on this page
+> We are adding all time new and features on this page

 ## Use the bot